bluekvirus/Stage.js/implementation/HOWTO.md

 When the application is running in browser, you can fire-up the developer console and call the following APIs on the `I18N` object to collect the translation keys:
 ```
 //get all i18n keys and trans rendered in the app in "key" = "val" format;
-I18N.getResourceProperties(flag)
+I18N.getResourceProperties(untransedOnly)

 //get the above listing in JSON format;
-I18N.getResourceJSON(flag)
+I18N.getResourceJSON(untransedOnly, encode=true)
+//or
+app.i18n() //encode=false

+//check translation;
+app.i18n(key, ns)

+//insert translations
+app.i18n({...}) //'key': {'ns1': 'trans1', ...} or 'trans'
 ```
-You can use `flag = true` in the above functions if you only want to get un-translated entries.
+You can use `untransedOnly = true` in the above functions if you only want to get un-translated entries.
 This is a great way of collecting un-translated strings  for your localizer (by simply go through the application views).

 **Note**: If your view hasn't been shown in the application, the i18n keys for that view can not be collected by the above functions.